dankeboy36/vscode-arduino-api/README.md

 - Q: I cannot find the `dankeboy36.vscode-arduino-api` extension in neither the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode) nor [Open VSX Registry](https://open-vsx.org/).
 - A: Correct.
 This solution targets the [Arduino IDE](https://github.com/arduino/arduino-ide) 2.x.
 The IDE will contain this VSIX at runtime and will activate it before your tool VSIX.
 You do not even have to add `dankeboy36.vscode-arduino-api` to the `extensionDependencies`.
 I might publish the VSIX later when it works in VS Code.
 By the way, the VSIX is signed by a verified publisher.
 You can get the latest version from the GitHub [release page](https://github.com/dankeboy36/vscode-arduino-api/releases/latest).

 ---

+- Q: Are there any dependent examples?
+- A: Yes, for example, [dankeboy36/esp-exception-decoder](https://github.com/dankeboy36/esp-exception-decoder).

+---